uchicago-2024-capp30122/30122-notes/labs/installation/README.md

 Before doing this, be sure `python3` is referring to the correct Python installation.

+Verify installation by running `pipx ensurepath` and following instructions.

 ### Installing poetry on MacOS

 The recommended way to install poetry is with pipx: `pipx install poetry`.

 If you are using homebrew, you can also install poetry with `brew install poetry`.

+Verify installation by running `poetry --version` in a new terminal.

 ### Adding to your PATH on MacOS